 Implementing the Indextype

-Create the indextype object and specify the list of operators that it supports.
-In addition, specify the name of the implementation type that implements the ODCIIndex interface routines.
+You should next create the indextype object and specify the list of operators that it supports.
+In addition, specify the name of the implementation type that implements the ODCIIndexXXX() interface routines.
+This step is demonstrated in Example 16-30.